Living In 3D: Everything You Need To Know About 3D Technology

 • Active LCD shutter glasses

-The circular polarized glasses look like cheap sunglasses and you’ve probably used them if you’ve seen a 3D Pixar movie or been at Disney World.
-With these glasses, the frames (right and left) alternate with each other at around 144 times per second so that each of your eyes is presented 3 times with every one of a movie’s 24 frames per seconds.
-Because the circular polarized glasses require a special silver screen and effect color accuracy negatively or require extremely expensive TV sets, home use of these glasses is limited even though they are widely used in 3D cinemas.
+The circular polarized glasses looked like cheap sunglasses and you might have used them if you’ve seen a 3D Pixar movie or been at Disney World.
+With these glasses, the frames (right and left) alternated with each other at around 144 times per second so that each of your eyes was presented 3 times with every one of a movie’s 24 frames per second.
+Because circular polarized glasses required a special silver screen and affected color accuracy negatively or required extremely expensive TV sets, home use of these glasses was limited even though they were widely used in 3D cinemas.

 3D BASICS